Menna167200/chatbot-avatar-lipsync/README.md

 This project was built entirely using **open-source models** and **free servers** (Kaggle for GPU, LocalTunnel for exposure).
 I hope this demonstrates that you can build high-quality, innovative projects **without spending a lot of money**—just with creativity, persistence, and open tools.

+---

+## 📄 License
+This repository is a **showcase project**.
+The source code is **proprietary and not publicly available**, but you are welcome to explore the architecture, demo, and ideas.